Gwen-Bradbury/MS3/README.md

 ### Features left to Implement -

+- _Add Walks Here_ - When the user doesn't have any walks in thier My Walks page, a message needs to say 'Add Walks Here!'.

-- _Error Messages_ - Implement flask 404 and 500 error messages that are more user friendly.
+- _Error Messages_ - Implement flask 404 and 500 error messages that are more user friendly for defensive design.

 - _Add Dropdown_ - Add a dropdown for the miles/km in add/edit walks instead of having to type it.